 Review transcript of the information session (PDF, 189kB)

-The interviews for the 2020 NSW Scholarship selection round will be held on:
+The interview dates for the 2021 NSW Scholarship selection round are still to be confirmed.

 Alternatively if you have any questions about the scholarships please contact your university Network Advisor or the NSW State Secretaries.